ucdavis-bioinformatics-training/2021-May-Microbial-Community-Analysis/base/welcome.md

 #### Patience

-We ask for a little more patience as this process is also new to us, but we are committed to providing you the best educational experience we can (under the current conditions).
+We ask for a little more patience as this process, but we are committed to providing you the best educational experience we can.

 ### Workshop Goals

-* End to End understanding of the basics of MCA experiments
+* End-to-End understanding of the basics of amplicon based experiments.

-* To work through a complete experiment, starting from raw data to completion, including making a few figures.
+* To work through a complete experiment, starting from raw data to completion, including making figures.

 * Goal is 30-40% lecture/discussion 60-70% hands-on